joetifa2003/mm-go/README.md

 ## Before using mm-go

 -   Golang doesn't have any way to manually allocate/free memory, so how does mm-go allocate/free?
-    It does so via cgo.
+    It does so via a custom allocator (see malloc.go) using direct system calls.
 -   Before considering using this try to optimize your program to use less pointers, as golang GC most of the time performs worse when there is a lot of pointers, if you can't use this lib.
 -   Manual memory management provides better performance (most of the time) but you are 100% responsible for managing it (bugs, segfaults, use after free, double free, ....)
 -   Don't mix Manually and Managed memory (example if you put a slice in a manually managed struct it will get collected because go GC doesn't see the manually allocated struct, use Vector instead)
--   Lastly mm-go uses cgo for calloc/free and it's known that calling cgo has some overhead so try to minimize the calls to cgo (in hot loops for example)

 ## Installing